 The fermentation is operated semi-continuous.

 The alcoholic mash is aerated in the fermentation tank using our proprietary IP-8 aeration system.
 The fermentation cycle is finished when the vinegar concentration reaches its maximum and the alcohol content decreases to around 0.3 vol%.
 Then about a third of the fermenter content is pumped into the ejection tank.

 The fermenter is refilled with fresh mash from the injection tank for the next fermentation batch.
 A batch cycle lasts about a day, but is dependent on the alcohol content of the raw material.

-Nutrients are viable for the optimal growth of acetic acid bacteria.
+Nutrients are vital for the optimal growth of acetic acid bacteria.
 The combination of nutrients is selected according to the type of raw material used, to improve its nutritive value and thus the yield.